Tchangalo/open_webui_installer_v2.2/README.md

 ## New Feature of open_webui_installer_v2.2

-The function `show_final_status()` produces a final system status report and displays it in a dialog textbox at the end of each scriptrun.
+The function `show_final_status()` produces a final system status report and displays it in a dialog textbox at the end of each script run.

 ```bash
 show_final_status() {